SOUMYBISWAL/print-preview-order/replit.md

 PrintLite is a full-stack web application that provides document printing services with a focus on students and professionals at CUTM Bhubaneswar.
 The application allows users to upload documents, configure print settings, place orders, and track deliveries through a modern web interface.

+**Current Status**: Successfully deployed with AWS Amplify Gen 2 configuration ready for production deployment.
+The application runs perfectly on Replit for development and is configured for AWS Amplify hosting.

 ## User Preferences

 Preferred communication style: Simple, everyday language.